-However, many dog owners might still be reluctant while giving their dogs this treat, not out of fear of it not being safe but simply because of how they believe it might not be as nutritional as some other dog treats out there.
+However, many dog owners might still be reluctant while give their dogs this treat, not out of fear of it not being safe but simply because how they believe it might not be as nutritional as some other dog treats out there.
 And that’s not exactly wrong.

 The truth is, when it comes to nutritional value, peanut butter is not at the top of the charts.